-In its role as general partner in certain hedge funds and private equity funds, the Company holds direct investments in such funds.
+In its role as general partner in certain hedge funds and private equity funds, the Company, through its subsidiaries, holds direct investments in such funds.
 The Company uses the net asset value of the underlying fund as a basis for estimating the fair value of its investment.
-Due to the illiquid nature of these investments and difficulties in obtaining observable inputs, these investments are included in Level 3 of the fair value hierarchy.

-The following table provides information about the Company's investments in Company-sponsored funds at June 30, 2015:
+The following table provides information about the Company's investments in Company-sponsored funds at June 30, 2016:

-F air Value Jnfunded mmitments Redemption Frequency Redemption Notice Period Hedge funds (1) \$ 760 \$ Quarterly - Annually 120 Days Private equity funds (2) 27 2 N/A N/A \$ 787 \$ 2
+Infunded mmitments Redemption Frequency Redemption Notice Period Hedge funds (1) \$ 656 \$ Quarterly - Annually 120 Days Private equity funds (2) 15 2 N/A N/A \$ 671 \$ 2

-(1) Includes investments in a hedge fund that pursues activist strategies.
-The hedge fund has various restrictions regarding redemption; no investment is locked-up for a period greater than one year.
+(1) Includes investments in hedge funds and hedge fund of funds that pursue long/short, event-driven, and activist strategies.
+Each hedge fund has various restrictions regarding redemption; no investment is locked-up for a period greater than one year.

-(2) Includes private equity funds with a focus on real estate.
-Due to the illiquid nature of these funds, investors are not permitted to make withdrawals without consent of the general partner.
+(2) Includes private equity funds and private equity fund of funds with a focus on diversified portfolios, real estate and global natural resources.
+Due to the illiquid nature of these funds, investors are not permitted to make withdrawals without the consent of the general partner.
+The lock-up period of the private equity funds can extend to 10 years.